 How to Cook Irish Stew

 The most important part in all of this is braising the lamb meat.
 It needs that nice brown crust on it before adding the meat to the crockpot to finish cooking.
-I do most of my stove-top cooking in a cast iron pan, because the flavor is so much better than using any other type of pan.
+I do most of my stove-top cooking in a cast iron pan, because the pan heats evenly and retains its heat while cooking.

 Sear the lamb long enough to get a nice brown crust on both sides.
 Once lamb meat is seared, the juices from the meat and the leftover olive oil serve as the perfect companion to the onions and garlic, which are then sautéed and caramelized.